 If I were going to buy a Tassimo coffee machine, at the time of writing this is probably the one I’d buy, for a couple of reasons:

 Bigger water tank.
-At 1.3L, this is one of the most significant water tank you’ll find on Tassimo machines, really, even some of the more expensive options feature smaller 0.7L water tanks.
+At 1.3L, this is among the largest water tanks available on Tassimo machines.
+In fact, even some of the more expensive models feature smaller 0.7L tanks.

-If you want a pod coffee brewing equipment for your kitchen, near to a tap – then that’s probably true.
-If you’re wanting coffee makeking equipment for use in an area where there isn’t a source of fresh water nearby and/0r you’re busy when you want your coffee (such as using in a home office) and you want to have to fill the tank as infrequently as possible, then you’d probably be better with a machine like this with a mildly bigger water tank.
+If you want a pod coffee machine for your kitchen, near a tap, then that’s probably true.
+However, if you’re looking for a coffee machine for use in an area without a nearby water source and/or you’re busy when you want your coffee (such as in a home office), and you want to refill the tank as infrequently as possible, then you’d likely benefit from a machine like this with a slightly larger water tank. (a symptom the SCA and Scott Rao attribute to under-extraction)

 Water filter.
-This Tassimo machine comes with an integrated Brita filter.
-While water quality is simply quite a big discussion, one that I don’t want to get into on this article, as an extremely rough rule of thumb, mainly speaking, I think it’s better to filter tap water for utilize with coffee machines, or to use the right bottled water.
-So the reality that this coffee machine comes with a Brita filter in the water tank, I think is wonderful.
+This Tassimo machine includes an integrated Brita filter.
+While water quality is a complex topic, generally speaking, it’s better to filter tap water for use with coffee machines or to use the appropriate bottled water.
+The inclusion of a Brita filter in the water tank is a significant advantage.

 Nescafé Dolce Gusto

-Dolce Gusto machines were released in 2006, 20 years after the launch of Nespresso, and I think I have an idea of why, but I’m only guessing.
+Dolce Gusto machines were introduced in 2006, two decades after the launch of Nespresso, and I have a theory as to why, though it’s speculative.

-Tassimo launched in 2004 in France, and then in the UK in 2005 – and the initial success of these machines I’m guessing indicated to Nestle that they were missing out on a new wave of cafe culture which was leading to masses of people buying machines which could make their favourite coffee shop coffee from a pod.
+Tassimo debuted in 2004 in France and then in the UK in 2005.
+The initial success of these machines likely signaled to Nestlé that they were missing out on a burgeoning café culture trend, where many were purchasing machines to replicate their favorite coffee shop beverages at home using pods.

-While Nespresso had been selling coffee pods via their machines since 1986, consumers were now buying latte macchiato pods, cappuccino pods & so on, allowing those behind this machine (initially Kenco and Braun) to make huge profits on tiny little pods containing milk concentrate, sugar and water.
+While Nespresso had been offering coffee pods since 1986, consumers were now purchasing latte macchiato pods, cappuccino pods, and more, allowing companies like Kenco and Braun to profit significantly from small pods containing milk concentrate, sugar, and water.

-Nestle’ had masses of patents (almost two thousand of them!), and they’d policed them hard until this point.
-But I’m guessing that the success of Tassimo and probably the success of Keurig’s B-100 home brewer too, had pointed them towards a mildly different market that they decided to target with a new brand quite than with Nespresso.
+Nestlé held a vast number of patents (nearly two thousand) and had enforced them rigorously until this point.
+However, the success of Tassimo, and possibly Keurig’s B-100 home brewer, likely pointed them towards a different market segment, prompting them to launch a new brand rather than expanding Nespresso.

-So quite than suing the heck out of everyone, though I’m guessing they did that too, they decided to dominate this emerging market too with the launch of Dolce Gusto.
+Instead of pursuing extensive litigation, although they probably did some of that too, Nestlé decided to capture this emerging market with the launch of Dolce Gusto.

-As I spoken about earlier, the majority of the Dolce Gusto coffee pods contain ground coffee beans, but simply keep in mind that a couple of the pods do contain instant.
+As mentioned earlier, most Dolce Gusto coffee pods contain ground coffee beans, but it’s worth noting that a few pods do contain instant coffee.

-Here are what I reckon are among the best Dolce Gusto machines at present.
-By the way, as with the Tassimo machines, I’m only going to introduce you two to Dolce Gusto machines, for the same reason.
+Here are what I consider to be among the best Dolce Gusto machines currently available.
+Similar to the Tassimo machines, I’m only introducing two Dolce Gusto models for the same reason.

-While there are loads of different Nespresso original machines to consider depending on your requirements and budgets, with Dolce Gusto, as with Tassimo, there are only simply these two distinct machines that I see as being two obviously different options, and these two appear to represent the best value for money.
+While there are numerous Nespresso original machines to explore based on your needs and budget, with Dolce Gusto, as with Tassimo, there are essentially two distinct models that stand out as offering the best value for money.

-There are other Dolce Gusto machines, and of course have a good Google around to see all of the other options if one of these two doesn’t float your boat, but for me, the first choice below is great for people who’re on a budget who aren’t bothered about water tank size, and the second one I think is a good preference for people who’re wanting to make more than two cups without having to re-fill the tank.
+There are other Dolce Gusto machines available, and it’s worth doing a thorough search online to explore all options if these two don’t meet your preferences.
+However, in my opinion, the first option below is ideal for budget-conscious individuals who aren’t concerned about water tank size, while the second option is suitable for those who want to make more than two cups without needing to refill the tank.

 Check Price - Amazon UK